holoviz-topics/examples/README.md

 ```

 ### Don't want to use anaconda-project?
-If you don't want to use anaconda-project, you can create a regular
+anaconda-project is a handy way to automate a project, but if you
-conda environment using:
+don't want to use it, you can create a regular conda environment using:

 ```bash
 conda env create --file anaconda-project.yml
 ```

-Activate the environment (be sure to replace env-name with the real
+Then activate the environment (be sure to replace env-name with the
-name of the environment you created):
+real name of the environment you created):

 ```bash
 conda activate <env-name>